 Theism and Atheism in Hinduism

-The human mind cannot understand an absolute concept like God or Brahman.
-Hence, for all practical purposes God does not exist in the realm of human consciousness except as an idea or concept.
-Jayaram V.
+- The human mind cannot understand an absolute concept such as God or Brahman.
+Hence, for all practical purposes God does not exist in the realm of human consciousness except in our imagination as an idea, form or concept.
+That God is also true because God is everything.

 The division between theism and atheism arises mainly because we objectify the phenomenon of God, as if it is separate from our own.
 Such objectification arises from the externalization of the mind and leads to differences in perception and different points of view.
 We live in an infinite universe about which we know very little.
 We have no clue whether it has a mind of its own, and whether it has any connection with us at all.
 One may speculate upon it as a manifestation of God, but one cannot bring it into the middle of a congregation and let it speak for itself.
 The universe may be watching us and learning from our experience, but we cannot be sure about it.

 The miracles that have been attributed to God are found either in literature or in the legends, and those that happen in the contemporary world are subject to controversy and disbelief.
 Hence, in the battle of wits between theists and atheists, the former suffers from lack of a firmer base to ground their beliefs or argue their case.
-Atheism will continue to haunt the corridors of theism because God or the universe has no need to prove their existence to us, while humans cannot be comfortable with anything that is uncertain and beyond proof.
+Atheism will continue to haunt the corridors of theism because God or the universe has no need to prove their existence to us, while humans cannot be comfortable with anything which is uncertain, indeterminate and unprovable to the mind or the senses.

 Neither God nor the universe is dependent upon us, except conceptually or theoretically, whereas we are depending upon them.
-Therefore, it is in our interest to know the truth and overcome the ignorance and the confusion about them.
+Therefore, it is in our interest to know the truth and overcome our ignorance and confusion about them.
 For centuries in many parts of the world atheism has been banished, shackled, gagged, persecuted, discriminated against, humiliated, frightened, shamed and silenced.
 It was perceived as a threat to God, to the institutions of religion, to the moral sense of the humans and to the order and regularity of society.
-Every attempt has been made in dogmatic religions to protect the doctrine and the faith of the people from the doubting minds.
-They have been fortified with walls of institutional authority and fear of God to intimidate, oppress, and suppress any perceived opposition that is inimical to the idea of God.
+Every possible attempt has been made in the past in dogmatic religions by their leaders, patrons and guardians to protect their doctrine and faith from nonbelievers, skeptics, analytical minds and free thinkers.
+They fortified their belief systems with impenetrable walls of institutional authority and fear of God, using established laws, injunctions and conventions to label, insult, ridicule, criticize, intimidate, oppress and suppress any perceived threat or opposition which was inimical to their idea of God and their power and influence over people.

 Atheism and dogma